premiscale/pass-operator/README.md

 type: Opaque
 ```

-The following flowchart diagram outlines a rough sequence of events for how this operator reacts to `PassSecret` creation, deletion, and managed `Secret`s.
+The following flowchart diagram outlines a rough sequence of events for how this operator reacts to `PassSecret` creation, deletion, and managed `Secret``.

 ```mermaid
 %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%%